 Cook County state’s attorney Kim Foxx issues statement on suspect in Chicago officer’s shooting death

-Cook County state’s attorney Kim Foxx issued a statement Thursday addressing the criminal history of the 18-year-old suspected of killing Officer Andres Vasquez-Lasso on Wednesday as the 5-year veteran of the department responded to a domestic incident.
+CHICAGO — Cook County state’s attorney Kim Foxx issued a statement Thursday addressing the criminal history of the 18-year-old suspected of killing Officer Andres Vasquez-Lasso on Wednesday as the five-year veteran of the department responded to a domestic incident.

 Court records show Cook County prosecutors in November dropped a misdemeanor charge against the suspect after he was accused of fleeing from officers who were investigating a shooting.
 In a statement released through a spokesperson, Foxx said the defendant was offered community service as an alternative to traditional prosecution.